Present - The park and trail

 Where in Leverett can you go to experience nature while taking a stroll through history?

-We are developing a Heritage Park and Nature Trail, which includes the remains of the Grave’s ironworks along the Sawmill River.
-It will provide a place for active recreation and leisure activities.
-Interpretive signs will explain how the sculpting of the natural environment was used to benefit the development of Leverett.
+We recently developed a heritage park and nature trail, which includes the remains of the Grave’s Ironworks along the Sawmill River.
+The park provides a place for active recreation and leisure activities.
+Interpretive signs explain how the sculpting of the natural environment was used to benefit the development of Leverett.

-The signs will highlight structural remains of the Graves ironworks developed in the 1800s.
+Signage in the park highlights structural remains of the Graves Ironworks developed in the 1800s.
 Triphammers operating in this iron works were powered by water shunted from the River by a shallow dam, a hand-made laid up stonewall levee with earthen berm, a canal, and pond system.
 The ironworks and adjacent smithy produced scythe snath handles with iron fasteners, and hoes all of which were important for local agriculture.

 In the 19th century the site housed the Grave’s sugar shack, which used off-cuts from the sawmill to power its evaporator to process sap from sugar maple trees, some of which are on the site.
 This was an important industry beginning in the 19th century.